sasszz/flask-setup/README.md

 ## Paste into index.html:
 - <em> SEE HTML FILE IN REPO FOR DOCUMENT TEMPLATE </em>
 - <em> SEE JSON FILE FOR SNIPPET </em>
-User Snippet:
+- User Snippet:
 ```
 bootshtml
 ```
 #### If using User Snippet, proceed here:
-<em>In HEAD section and before TITLE:</em>
+- The proper way to link Javascript, CSS and images in a Flask HTML file
-(the proper way to link Javascript, CSS and images in a Flask HTML file)
+- <em>In the HEAD section and before TITLE:</em>
 ```
 <!-- linking a javascript file -->
 <script type="text/javascript" src="{{ url_for('static', filename='my_script.js') }}"></script>